Chinchilla-Software-Com/CQRS/README.md

-# CS-CQRS
+# CQRS.NET
 #### https://www.nuget.org/packages/Cqrs

 ## The framework
 A lightweight enterprise framework to help write CQRS and Eventsourcing applications in C#, with a special focus on deploying to Azure.
 Currently published as nuget packages @ http://www.nuget.org.
 It is written in C# and targets .NET 4.0, with the exception of some Azure packages which target .NET 4.5.
-CS-CQRS borrows heavily from CQRSlite (https://github.com/gautema/cqrslite), from some point in 2013.
+CQRS.NET borrows heavily from CQRSlite (https://github.com/gautema/cqrslite), from some point in 2013.

-CS-CQRS has been designed with modularity in mind... see the number of technology packages below you can chose from.
+CQRS.NET has been designed with modularity in mind... see the number of technology packages below you can chose from.
 Every package and design choice made should be interchangeable with custom code if needed.

 ## Tutorials and getting started
-For those wanting to take a plunge into using the CS-CQRS platform, we strongly suggest you have a look at our basic [Northwind Tutorial](https://github.com/Chinchilla-Software-Com/CQRS/wiki/Tutorial-0:-Quick-Northwind-sample.).
+For those wanting to take a plunge into using the CQRS.NET, we strongly suggest you have a look at our basic [Northwind Tutorial](https://github.com/Chinchilla-Software-Com/CQRS/wiki/Tutorial-0:-Quick-Northwind-sample.).

 And for those looking for a more thorough tutorial we suggest you start with the [getting started](https://github.com/Chinchilla-Software-Com/CQRS/wiki/Getting-Started) section in the [wiki](https://github.com/Chinchilla-Software-Com/CQRS/wiki)